hreyesm/google-forms-automation/README.md

 If successful, the command should open a window similar to this:
 ![](./img/test-runner.jpg)

-After that, click on the displayed **google-forms-automation.spec.js** file.
-A Chrome window like the one below should open:
+After that, click on the **google-forms-automation.spec.js** file shown.
+A Chrome window like the one below should appear:
 ![](./img/chrome.jpg)

 The script should start running shortly after.

 ### Command Line View
-From the root directory, enter the following command to open the Cypress Test Runner:
+From the root directory, enter the following command to run the command-line Cypress Test Runner:
 ```
 npx cypress run -e form=<name of JSON file with form data>,n=<# of iterations>
 ```
 For example, if we wanted the script to fill out the form specified in the [example.json](./cypress/fixtures/example.json) file a total of three times, we would enter the command as follows:
 ![](./img/run.jpg)

 The script should start running shortly after.
-If successful, the command should display the following information:
+If successful, the terminal should display the following information:
 ![](./img/command-line.jpg)

 ## License